Bratislava: Busses

 The main bus station (Autobusová stanica or Autobusová stanica Nivy) is located at Mlynské Nivy, east of the city centre, and offers both bus connections to cities in Slovakia and international bus lines.
 A new bus station attached to a shopping mall, administration centre, and Bratislava's tallest skyscraper, Nivy Tower, was opened on 30 September 2021.
 The bus station lies underground and its design was inspired by airport terminals.
 The waiting area offers enough space and comfort to wait for the bus.

+Roads

 The motorway system provides direct access to Brno in the Czech Republic, Vienna in Austria, Budapest in Hungary, Trnava, and other points in Slovakia.
 The A6 motorway between Bratislava and Vienna was opened in November 2007.